grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 - [Frontend data source](https://github.com/grafana/grafana-plugin-examples/blob/main/examples/datasource-http/src/DataSource.ts#L14).
 - [Backend data source](https://github.com/grafana/grafana-plugin-examples/blob/main/examples/datasource-http-backend/src/datasource.ts#L6).

-### Query editor
+### Query and config editor

-The query editor allows users to construct a query from a dashboard panel or the Explore view.

-No changes are _required_ to implement this frontend component.
-However, you can add a backend component to a data source and thereby make use of `CallResource`.
-When you do this, it's possible to add query editor features such as schema validation.

-### Config editor

-The config editor allows users to configure a connection and create a data source instance.

-No changes are _required_ to implement this frontend component.
-Config editors may store sensitive information in `secureJsonData`, and backend plugins can access this information as required.
-For example, you can handle authentication to the downstream service.
+These two frontend components do not require to be changed when converting a frontend data source to a backend data source.
+However, if you add a backend component to a data source you can request `resources` from it.
+We will talk more about this in the [resource requests section](#other-resource-requests) but resources are additional endpoints that the plugin exposes and can be used to populate or validate the query or config editor.

 ## Plugin structure comparison